geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/testing.md

 ## Test Databases

 Each feature with a database that connects to Firebase has a test database that uses a fixture file.
+All the test databases implement the Firebase's database interface with an additional `create` method that reads the fixture file and creates the test database.

 For example the `lib/features/bed/data` directory has the following files:
   * `bed_database.dart` the Firebase database class.
   * `bed_provider.dart` the providers for the database and beds.
   * `bed_provider.g.dart` the generated file for the providers.